 Yarn weights are numbered from zero to seven.
 Zero is the thinnest, and seven is "jumbo."
 This is important to know because a yarn that is labeled "0" is a lace weight or fingering weight yarn but it is also comparable in thickness to some of the thicker thread weights.
 So, if you're at a yarn store that doesn't have a specific section for thread, look for fingering weight yarn instead.

 The most common fiber for crochet thread is cotton, and therefore that is what you are going to find most easily.
 If you are seeking basic cotton thread then you should be able to find it anywhere that's selling yarn.

 However, there are also other types of crochet thread, and those may be tougher to find.
-Acrylic thread, nylon, metallic thread, and silk thread are options that many people seek for a cotton-alternative in crochet.
-It is often easier to find these alternatives online than in... stores, where cotton will prevail.
+Acrylic, nylon, metallic, and silk threads are options that many people seek for a cotton-alternative in crochet.
+It is often easier to find these alternatives online than in stores, where cotton will prevail.

 03 of 05

 Sewing and Embroidery Threads Are Not for Crochet